 “I would take an idea from each war and alternate it throughout the week,” Sapp said.
 “The students started to run with it and were able to connect themes across these different wars.”

 Sapp engaged in multiple modes of assessment — audio recordings, writing, Socratic seminars, and art.
-One assessment focused on war opposition figures and required students to create life-like representations, in detail and size, on paper of figures including Bella Abzug, Daniel Ellsberg, and Martin Luther King Jr. Students “X-rayed” those figures, created metaphors of body parts to connect to the figure’s perspectives or actions.
+One assessment focused on war opposition figures and required students to create life-like representations, in detail and size, on paper of figures including Bella Abzug, Daniel Ellsberg, and Martin Luther King Jr. Students “X-rayed” those figures, creating metaphors of body parts to connect to the figure’s perspectives or actions.
 An X-ray of the heart might describe how the person might have felt about the war; an X-ray of the eyes enabled students to talk about things the figure might have seen.

 Sapp created clear expectations, and his students knew that art could be rigorous and that they must treat their art with attention to detail.